junzhang1/Portfolio/final_project_Jun.md

 This is my final project for the Telling Stories with Data class at CMU!

-# **Vital Statistics Suicide Deaths by Age-Group, Race/Ethnicity, Resident County, Region and Gender**
+# **Firearms Deaths and Alcohol-Related Deaths by Age-Group, Race/Ethnicity, Region and Gender**

 ## **Part I: Project Proposal**